 If you regularly order from Amazon, then Prime's free two-day (often one-day, sometimes same-day) shipping is probably enticing enough.
 However, that's not the only noteworthy perk members with annual, monthly, or student plans can take advantage of free of charge:

 - Free same-day or one-day delivery is available in select metro areas.
 You must spend at least $35 on eligible products to qualify for expedited delivery.
-For same-day shipping, orders must be placed before noon to receive them by 9 p.m. the same day.
+For same-day shipping, orders must be placed before the relevant "order within" countdown time to receive them by 9 p.m. the same day.
 For one-day shipping, orders placed in the afternoon will arrive by 9 p.m. the next day.
 You can enter your shipping zip code on Amazon.com to find out if either shipping option is available near you.
-There's also the Prime Now option, which provides a two-hour delivery window on select items in certain areas.

-- There's Key by Amazon (opens in new tab)— Amazon's in-home delivery service (check your ZIP code to see if it's available in your town).
+- There's Key by Amazon— Amazon's in-home delivery service (check your ZIP code to see if it's available in your town).
 It provides keyless, in-home delivery of your orders when you're away.
-Key by Amazon gives the delivery person access to your home to drop off packages just inside your front door or in your garage instead of leaving them outside.
+Key by Amazon gives the delivery person access to your home to drop off packages either inside your front gate, your garage, or inside multi-unit buildings, instead of leaving them outside.
 You'll need a smart lock on your front door, and your garage door opener has to have the ability to interact with the MyQ app (Amazon will walk you through this).
 You'll need to download the Amazon Key app so you can lock and unlock your front door remotely, as well as watch your package being delivered (an option if you have a compatible camera installed).